houmain/gpupad/README.md

 Specifies where draws calls should render to (it corresponds to an OpenGL *FBO*).
 Multiple images can be attached.
 Depending on the attached image's type, different OpenGL states can be configured.

 - **Binding** -
 Allows to bind data to a program's uniforms, samplers, images, buffers and to select shader subroutines.
 A binding affects all subsequent calls, until it is replaced by a binding with the same name, or the scope ends (see *Groups*).
 The name of a binding needs to match the name of a program's binding points.
-The *count* is used for binding multiple values to arrays.

 - **Buffer** -
 Defines the structure of a region within a binary.
 It consists of rows with multiple columns of some data type.
 It can be backed by a binary file.